JumaryS/Learn-Terminal/README.md

 # The basics

-     * lets start with making a directory in your terminal by using mkdir
+     * lets start with making a directory in your terminal by using mkdir (make directory)
      *  name it what ever you want
-     *  now lets access your newly made directory by using cd
+     *  now lets access your newly made directory by using cd (change directory)